Breath Testing Errors

 Why The Breath Test Reading Is Wrong

 Etoh breath testing gives the tester an idea of how much alcohol may be in the test subject's body.
 Notice that I said "idea."
-Breath testing does not actually measure how much alcohol is in a person's blood, and it certainly does not measure how much alcohol is in a person's brain, which from a DUI perspective, is what we are really interested in.
+Breath testing does not actually measure how much alcohol is in a person's blood, and it certainly does not measure how much alcohol is in a person's brain.
 Breath testing measures alcohol that has evaporated out of the blood and into a person's airways.
-In calculating a BAC reading, the machine assumes there is a static relationship between the amount of alcohol in breath to blood.
+In calculating a BAC reading, the machine is programed to convert the breath number to a number that reads the same as blood reading.
+This way there is one standard instead of separate standards for breath and blood.
+The machine is programed to report a breath number by multiplying the measured amount of alcohol in a subjects breath by 2100.
+The calculation, therefore assumes a a static relationship between the amount of alcohol in breath to blood.
 This assumption is not true.
 There is a relationship, but it is not static.
 The relationship varies from person to person, and even from one moment to the next with the same person.
 The relationship is not simple, but complex and subject to many variables.

 And this is the problem with breath machines.
-It is not that they don't work.
-It is that law enforcement and prosecutors use them in a manner which they are ill suited.
-Prosecutors are enforcing "per se" DUI laws with machines that under some circumstances can overestimate a person's true BAC by 75%.
+It is not that they don't work well as reading the amount of alcohol in a person's breath, it is that the breath reading may not accurately reflect what is in a person's body.
+Readings may give an officer a good idea what is in the person's body, and to this degree, the tool can be useful.
+The problem is, however, is that prosecutors are enforcing "per se" DUI laws with machines that under some circumstances can overestimate a person's true BAC by 75%.
 The machines are not designed to say with certainty how much alcohol is in a person's body.
-They have to guess.

 The Ten Percent Margin of Error

 Compounding this problem is the prosecution's insistence in portraying these machines as the next best thing to sliced bread.
 Prosecutors and their criminalists (cops in white robes) without fail assert to juries that these devices are 90% or better accurate.
 Juries want to believe them, and often do.
-Juries have a hard time believing defense attorneys and their experts when they tell them the machine actually has a margin of error closer to 35% and possibly up to 75%.
+Juries often have a hard time believing defense attorneys and their experts when they tell them the machine actually have uncertainty in measurement closer to 35% and possibly up to 75%.
 Many jurors find it impossible to believe the legal system would permit the use of a device in criminal proceedings which can be so wildly inaccurate.

 What Calibration Checks Really Mean